 What is section 377

 The judiciary of India lays strong emphasis on Constitutional morality which they regard as one of the core principles of a constitutional democracy such as India.
-The State of India, being the world’s largest democracy and having the lengthiest written Constitution in the world, people’s adherence to the Constitutional principles such as rule of law, social justice, individual freedom, egalitarianism becomes of utmost importance.
-September 6, 2018 was a historic day regard homosexuality in india.
+The State of India, being the world’s largest democracy and having the lengthiest written constitution in the world, people’s adherence to the Constitutional principles such as rule of law, social justice, individual freedom, egalitarianism becomes of utmost importance.
+September 6, 2018, was a historic day regard homosexuality in India.
 It was a day when people restored their faith in the Indian legal system.
 Section 377 was declared unconstitutional, however, some provisions still remain constitutional.
-A part of this section criminalised consensual sexual acts between same-sex adults calling it against the order of nature.
-The section 377 supreme court judgement came from a unanimous 5-judge bench of the Honourable Supreme Court, headed by the Chief Justice of India, Mr. Dipak Misra.
+A part of this section criminalized consensual sexual acts between same-sex adults calling it against the order of nature.
+The section 377 supreme court judgment came from a unanimous 5-judge bench of the Honourable Supreme Court, headed by the Chief Justice of India, Mr. Dipak Misra.
 It was a day when Humanity prevailed over sexuality and love battled over all the odds.

 The Most “DRACONIAN” section in IPC